 The Humanities extension course will target high performers and provide them with differentiated teaching and learning opportunities, aimed at challenging and extending their content knowledge and skills beyond the Western Australian Curriculum.
 Students will be identified for this class based on their performance in Semester 1 and on teacher recommendation.
 Their performance will be regularly monitored to ensure ongoing suitability to this course.

 In addition to the technical aspects of information technology, student will also develop their problem solving skills, critical thinking skills and digital communication skills.
-They will learn how to use information technology to solve real-world problems and be able to communicate with their findings with others.
+They will learn how to use information technology to solve real-world problems and be able to communicate their findings with others.

 In Year 7 Italian students will cover topics such as Greetings, Introductions, Birthdays, People and Sport.
 On a cultural note they will briefly study the Regions of Italy and also learn about Italian customs and traditions.
 They will learn basic grammatical concepts within the context of topics covered throughout the course.